-- 1.2.2.1 Preventative health care measures appropriate for the identified group of animals such as vaccination programs and animal husbandry procedures - 1.2.2.2 Appropriate sanitation and hygiene measures - 1.2.2.3 Passive disease surveillance, including but not limited to, diagnostic testing and submission of diseased animals to a qualified veterinarian or laboratory. - 1.2.2.4 Active disease surveillance, including but not limited to, diagnostic testing, necropsy surveys and/or other health monitoring activities completed on a regular schedule. - 1.2.2.5 Annual disease surveillance sample collection and laboratory submission training for personnel involved in performing activities utilized in disease surveillance. - 1.2.2.6 Annual disease recognition training for appropriate personnel to identify clinical signs of common endemic and foreign diseases affecting chickens.
+Standards How You Will Be Measured 2.1 Access to a licensed veterinarian through a documented Vet- Client-Patient relationship (VCPR) within twenty- four (24) hours of notification is required.
+Acceptable documentation may include proof of current employment status by animal owner, consulting contract with animal owner or report from veterinarian providing service.
+2.2 Disease prevention program Preventative health care measures appropriate for the identified group of animals such as vaccination programs and animal husbandry procedures Appropriate sanitation and hygiene measures Passive disease surveillance, including but not limited to, diagnostic testing and submission of diseased animals to a qualified veterinarian or laboratory.
+Active disease surveillance, including but not limited to, diagnostic testing, necropsy surveys and/or other health monitoring activities completed on a regular schedule.
+Annual disease surveillance sample collection and laboratory submission training for personnel involved in performing activities utilized in disease recognition training for appropriate personnel to identify clinical signs of common endemic and foreign diseases affecting turkeys.